rabix/benten/Readme.md

 pipx install -e benten  # benten is the name of the directory with the cloned code
 ```

-# Install VS Code extension

-Search for "[Benten](https://marketplace.visualstudio.com/items?itemName=sbg-rabix.benten-cwl)" in the marketplace.
-The name of the client
-extension is Rabix/benten.
-Follow the usual method to install the
-extension.

 # Using with VI/Vim

 See [this page](https://github.com/rabix/benten/blob/master/docs/vim.md) please.